Ronald Acuña Jr. Player Props: Braves vs. Phillies

-Ronald Acuna Jr. -- with an on-base percentage of .341 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the mound, on May 26 at 7:20 PM ET.
+Ronald Acuna Jr. -- with an on-base percentage of .295 in his past 10 games, 114 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Zack Wheeler on the hill, on May 27 at 4:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a double) against the Phillies.
+In his previous game he had a hitless showing (0-for-5) against the Phillies.

 Ronald Acuña Jr. Game Info & Props vs. the Phillies